-We use the awesome GoPro cameras mounted on a specially adapted extendable pole to take super cool action photos and video of you and the panorama from all sorts of crazy angles.
+We use the awesome GoPro cameras mounted on a specially adapted extendable pole to take super cool action photos and videos of you and the panorama from all sorts of crazy angles.

-At the end of your flight you will be able to look through the photos and video and decide if you want to take them.
-If you do, your pilot will give you the SD card and you will be required to pay him directly.
+At the end of your flight you will be able to look through the photos and videos and decide if you would like to take them.
+If you do want them, your pilot will give you the SD card and you will be should pay him directly.

-Please note that Cape Town Tandem Paragliding WILL NOT be held responsible for any problems with your inflight photos and video.
-This is strictly between you and your pilot and you will need to deal directly with him for all photo and video related issues.
+Please Note: Cape Town Tandem Paragliding WILL NOT be held responsible for any problems with your inflight photos and video.
+This is an optional service and is strictly between you and your pilot.
+You will need to deal directly with him for all photo and video related issues.

 In-flight photography is an optional extra.